-- 1. How did getting to know your students' assets and learning needs - a. support the affirmation and validation of the students' cultural and linguistic backgrounds? - b. allow students to access and engage with the literacy or mathematics content? - 2.
-How effective was your instructional approach in supporting learning for the whole class and for each of the 3 focus students to achieve the content-specific learning goal(s)? - 3.
-How effective was your instructional approach in supporting learning for the English learners in your class and Focus Student 1 (FS1) to achieve the ELD goal(s)? - 4.
+- 1. How did getting to know your students' assets and learning needs - a. support the affirmation and validation of the students' cultural and linguistic backgrounds? - b. allow students to access and engage with the content? - 2.
+How effective was your instructional approach in supporting learning for the whole class and for each of the 3 focus students to achieve the content-specific learning goal(s)? - a.
+Whole class - b.
+Focus Student 1 - c.
+Focus Student 2 - d.
+Focus Student 3 - 3.
+How effective was your instructional approach in supporting learning for at least one student with a different language learning need (e.g., heritage language learner, bilingual/multilingual student) (FS1) to achieve the content-specific learning goal(s)? - 4.
 In this lesson, did you need to incorporate specific in-the-moment instructional adaptations (accommodations and/or modifications) for the whole class and the 3 focus students to support them to achieve the learning goals?
 Why or why not?